JarvisPrestidge/twitch-comment-downloader/CONTRIBUTING.md

 If you'd like to learn more about contributing in general, the [Guide to Idiomatic Contributing](https://github.com/jonschlinkert/idiomatic-contributing) has a lot of useful information.

-**Showing support for twitch-vod-downloader**
+**Showing support for twitch-comment-downloader**

 Please keep in mind that open source software is built by people like you, who spend their free time creating things the rest the community can use.

 Don't have time to contribute?
-No worries, here are some other ways to show your support for twitch-vod-downloader:
+No worries, here are some other ways to show your support for twitch-comment-downloader:

 - star the [project]()
-- tweet your support for twitch-vod-downloader
+- tweet your support for twitch-comment-downloader

 ## Issues